swiss-seismological-service/scrtdd/README.md

 Origin/20190223103327.031726.346363
 ```

 In the more general case in which we don't already have a background catalog, we have to build one using scrtdd.
-First select the existing candidate events that will be relocated to achieve the quality needed for a background catalog.
-Write the ids of those selected events/origins in a file usign the same format of the example above (myCatalog.csv).
+Generating a background catalog involves two steps: first we select the candidate events that might have low quality locations and then we use scrtdd to relocated those to achieve the quality needed for a background catalog.

+Once the candidate events have been selected, we write their seiscomp ids in a file using the same format as the example above (myCatalog.csv).
 Once that's done, we run the command:

 ```
 scrtdd --dump-catalog myCatalog.csv